georgeflanagin/bpcli/README.md

 ```

 The record in the database will have your current username and the current timestamp, so you
-don't have to keep track of when you are taking your readings (at least not if you enter
+don't have to keep track of who you are, or when you are taking your readings (at least not if you enter
 the data promptly).

 ### Optional information